 Others who concur are:

 - Douglas Sloan, professor of history and education at Columbia University’s Teachers College.
-He claims that computer companies who donate computers to school do so for money not philanthropy.
+He claims that computer companies who donate computers to schools do so for money, not philanthropy.

 - Theodore Roszak, a history professor and author of “The Cult of Information” says computers shouldn’t be introduced educationally until high school.